Preliminary hearing

 In common law jurisdictions, a preliminary hearing, preliminary examination, preliminary inquiry, evidentiary hearing or probable cause hearing is a proceeding, after a criminal complaint has been filed by the prosecutor, to determine whether there is enough evidence to require a trial.
 At such a hearing, the defendant may be assisted by a lawyer.

 Canada

 In Canada, a preliminary hearing is sometimes referred to as a preliminary inquiry.
 During the preliminary inquiry, a hearing is held by the court to determine if there is enough evidence to justify a trial.
 Preliminary inquiries are only held when a person is charged with an indictable offence where the accused is liable to a period of imprisonment greater than 14 years.
 The Crown Attorney may call witnesses.
 If there is not enough evidence, the court will dismiss the charge(s).

-In the aftermath of the 2016 Jordan decision, in which the Supreme Court of Canada imposed time limits on the Crown to bring criminal cases to trial, the Crown has started to use the direct indictment procedure more frequently.
+In the aftermath of the 2016 Jordan decision, in which the Supreme Court of Canada imposed time limits on the Crown to bring criminal cases to trial, the Crown in Ontario has started to use the direct indictment procedure more frequently.